-On July 19, 1989 United Airlines Flight 232 crash landed at Sioux City Airport (SUX), Iowa.
+On July 19, 1989 United Airlines Flight 232 crash-landed at Sioux City Airport (SUX), Iowa.
 The incident is one of the most widely recognised crashes in the world.

-Yet that sunny afternoon, the crew managed to get the crippled jet to an airport and miraculously, 185 people survived the horrendous crash.
+Yet that sunny afternoon, the flight crew managed to get the crippled jet to an airport and miraculously, 185 people survived the horrendous crash.

-She went on to relay information about her incedible bravery and heroism that terrible day.
-She also went on to talk of her tireless, and sadly unsuccesful campaigning since the crash to get the Federal Aviation Administration to end the practice of allowing children under the age of two to travel unsecured on a parent’s lap without a ticketed seat.
+She went on to relay information about her bravery and heroism that terrible day and also her tireless campaigning since the crash.
+Her quest has been to get the Federal Aviation Administration (FAA) to end the practice of allowing children under the age of two to travel unsecured on a parent’s lap without a ticketed seat.

 This is her story.